aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 you should see no select tag.

 Write an "Add mention" anchor tag.
 Give it a placeholder `href`.
-`href="#"` is fine, bu make sure to return `false` from the event handler to prevent being scrolled to the top of the page.
-Also give it a class
+`href="#"` is fine, but make sure to return `false` from the event handler to prevent being scrolled to the top of the page.
+Also give it a class `add-mentioned-user`.
-`add-mentioned-user`.
 I also added a `div.mentioned-users` that will house all these newly generated select tags.